roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-02 ****** bydawn1958© Katie pulled the whimpering mother to her feet.
+Katie pulled the whimpering mother to her feet.
 "I think we should show the two onlookers what mommy will do for her mistress," she whispered, as she slipped a black leather, dog collar around Dani's neck.
 Katie hooked a short leash onto a silver ring and jerked the collar a few times for affect.
 "Come, my dear pet, let's walk around the room like a good doggie."

  Katie used the leash to escort the obedient woman, as they circled the room a couple of times.
 Then they stopped and it was very apparent that someone was right in front of her, as Dani could hear heavy breathing.
 "Soon you're going to get down on your hands and knees for me and be a very obedient doggie.
 First though, we need someone to kiss your sore boobie and make it better."